massalabs/massa/docs/smart-contracts/getting-started.rst

 .. code-block:: shell

-   npm install --save-dev @as-pect/cli massa-sc-std
+   npm install --save-dev @as-pect/cli massa-sc-std massa-sc-scripts

 You have now installed AssemblyScript and as-pect modules.
 The first one will be used to generate bytecode from AssemblyScript code and the second one will let you perform unit tests.